I have always wanted for my son to do good in school.

-As parents, we want our kids to learn the best that they can.
-We always seek for them the best schools, under the best teachers if we have choices.
+Of course as parents, we want our kids to learn the best that they can.

 We may have fears of our special child being bullied in school, or questions whether he will be able to adapt easily to his new teacher and new classmates plus the new surroundings.